Dutasteride: Scalp hair loss and excessive hair growth

-Dutasteride is approved for the treatment of male androgenetic alopecia in South Korea and Japan at a dosage of 0.5 mg per day.
+Dutasteride is approved for the treatment of male androgenetic alopecia in South Korea, Japan, and Taiwan at a dosage of 0.5 mg per day.
 Several studies have found it to induce hair regrowth in men more rapidly and to a greater extent than even the highest approved dosage of finasteride.
 The superior effectiveness of dutasteride relative to finasteride for this indication is because the inhibition of 5α-reductase and consequent reduction of dihydrotestosterone (DHT) production within the hair follicles is more complete with dutasteride.
 Dutasteride is also used off-label in the treatment of female pattern hair loss.

 Other 5α-reductase inhibitors such as finasteride (a type 2 inhibitor) have been used off-label to treat excessive hair growth in women with hirsutism.
 Since dutasteride is an inhibitor of both type 1 and 2 5α-reductases, it could theoretically be a more effective therapy for hirsutism.
 However, dutasteride is not recommended for this indication due to a lack of supportive clinical evidence and a substantial risk of birth defects in female patients who inadvertently become pregnant.

+Transgender hormone therapy

+Dutasteride is sometimes used as a component of hormone therapy for transgender women in combination with an estrogen and/or another antiandrogen such as spironolactone.
+It may be useful for preventing and treating scalp hair loss and can also be used as a general antiandrogen for those who have issues tolerating spironolactone, though as a α-reductase inhibitor it has limited effects compared to AR antagonists.

 Available forms

-Dutasteride is provided in the form of soft, oil-filled gelatin capsules containing 0.5 mg dutasteride each.
+Dutasteride was originally provided in the form of soft, oil-filled gelatin capsules containing 0.5mg dutasteride each.
+In India, manufacturers variously formulate tablets and soft and hard capsules of 0.5mg while many versions come combined with tamsulosin, alfuzosin or silodosin.
+A 0.1mg capsule is also available in Japan.